Positive surface group representations in PO(p,q): Higher rank Teichm uller theory for

-Since $\T$--Anosov representations form open sets of $ \Hom(\G,\PO(p,q))$, also $\T$--positive Anosov representations form open sets of $ \Hom(\G,\PO(p,q))$.
-It remains to show that it is also a closed property.
-For this we crucially need
+{Since $\T$-Anosov representations form open sets of $ \Hom(\G,\PO(p,q))$, it follows again from Proposition~\ref{cor.positive clopen under Anosov} that also $\T$-positive Anosov representations, a union of connected components of the former set, form open sets of $ \Hom(\G,\PO(p,q))$.} It remains to show that $\T$-positive Anosov representations also form closed subsets of $ \Hom(\G,\PO(p,q))$.
+For this we crucially need the following result from \cite{Beyrer-Pozzetti2}: any proximal and reductive limit of positively ratioed representations admits a well behaved bounday map.